 The Perfect Weekend in Mexico City (3, 4, 5 Day Itineraries)

-Are you planning a trip to Mexico City but only have a few days?
-Since the city is so large, you might think there’s no way to see very much in a weekend in Mexico City.
-But you absolutely can!
-If you plan strategically and stay in the area closest to the majority of the things you want to do you can see quite a lot.
+Planning a trip to Mexico City but only have a few days?
+Since the city is so large, you might think there’s no way to see much over a short stay or just a weekend.
+However, if you plan strategically and stay in the area closest to the majority of the things you want to do you can see quite a lot.

 And while I always recommend spending more than just a weekend in the city if possible, a Mexico City weekend is a good way to get your feet wet in one of the biggest and best cities on the planet.
 Here’s how to do it plus a bonus 3, 4 and 5 day bonus itinerary.